Admissions Clearance Committee Information

 What happens after I've submitted my materials for review?

-Once SCAI receives all necessary information, the application is reviewed an applicant’s materials may be referred to the SCAI Admissions Clearance Committee.
+Once the Office of Admissions receives all necessary information, the application is reviewed, and an applicant’s materials may be referred to the Admissions Clearance Committee.
 Depending on the situation, the Committee may request further information.
-The Committee will make a recommendation which is communicated by SCAI to the appropriate Admissions Office (Undergraduate or Graduate Admissions).
-The SCAI Admissions Clearance Committee meets on a monthly basis.
+The Committee will make a recommendation, which is communicated to the Admissions Office.
+The Admissions Clearance Committee meets monthly.

-The SCAI Director or designee and/or the SCAI Admissions Clearance Committee make a recommendation only.
+The Admissions Clearance Committee makes a recommendation only.
 The Office of Admissions makes the final determination on an applicant’s admission status.

 The following recommendations are generally made to the respective Admissions Office (note that this is not an exhaustive list):